 Students then go back to their drawings and develop them by adding a range of patterns and mark-making drawings.

 Next we move onto colour theory – building on what they have learned in the previous year – so you may have to adapt this to your groups.
+There are lots of colour theory art projects here – enjoy!

 I try to use the interactive whiteboard as much as possible with entry tasks like this one:

 When students start painting, they paint their names and a 3 way colour scheme onto the back of their work.
-They should have an understanding of harmony and complementary colour schemes.
+They should have an understanding of harmonious and complementary colour schemes.
 Later in the project (when they add fine details) they will use an accent colour.

 Some students are happy to paint straight onto their paper, copying their earlier drawings, however I have had some groups that preferred their drawings to be enlarged so they could paint onto them and make their work more accurate.

-Then finally start to add highlights / accent colours / patterns and mark making into the different parts of their work.
+Then finally start to add painted highlights / accent colours / patterns and mark making into the different parts of their work.